Sale!

 Autumn wildlife bundle

 September and October are a good time for bushcraft.
 There are still leaves on the trees, and animals are still active before the winter.
-Plus after the first heavy rains, the woodland floor comes alive with the colourful fruiting bodies of fungi.
-We’ve chosen 3 WildID guides featuring mammals tracks and signs, woodland trees, flowers and fungi and a guide to stars and planets in the night sky.
+We’ve chosen 3 WildID guides featuring the night sky, mammal tracks and signs and foraging.

 Night sky guide